From alerts to auto-fix: building self-healing IT systems

 Automation in IT: from manual tasks to zero-touch operations

-Zero-touch operations is not a fantasy — it is a series of small automations that compound.
-Here is how we see teams get there step by step.
+Zero-touch operations is not a fantasy.
+It is a series of small automations that compound, and the path teams take to get there tends to look roughly the same.